 The ingredients list is not long, consisting of widely available items: ripe bananas, eggs, pure maple syrup, baking soda, etc. All the kitchen tools you need are one bowl, saucepan, and a food processor or blender.

-Plus, it’s possible to turn the finished cakes into smaller cupcakes.
+Plus, it’s possible to turn this scrumptious banana sweet treat into smaller cupcakes.
 To do so, simply separate the batter into a dozen muffin cups and bake them for about 17-20 minutes.

 One important thing is to choose the correct type of almond flour.
 You should opt for finely ground blanched variants instead of coarsely ground ones.
 Almond meal is also not recommended due to its gritty texture.
 It isn’t good at rising, either.